jay-aye-see-kay/chatbot-buffer.nvim/README.md

 ### Run tests

-Running tests requires [plenary.nvim][plenary] to be checked out in the parent directory of _this_ repository.
+Running tests requires plenary.nvim to be checked out in the parent directory of _this_ repository.
 You can then run:

 ```bash